Soapbosnia/bmp-js/docs/readme.md

 - You can name the file anything as long as it ends with `.htm` or `.html`.

-- All code examples will use `bmp_container` to spawn images into, your code can specify a different variable name or an ID, `bmp_container` is just an [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) which we write image elements into.
+- All code examples will use `container` to spawn images into, your code can specify a different variable name or an ID, `container` is just an [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) which we write image elements into.

-- If the `bmp_container` variable is undefined, you can create it by spawning a HTMLElement node with the ID of `bmp_container` or adding `<div id="bmp_container"></div>` to your HTML code.
+- If the `container` variable is undefined, you can create it by spawning a HTMLElement node with the ID of `container` or adding `<div id="container"></div>` to your HTML code.

 ### Setting up (remote)